Rights and Responsibilities

 or within 12 months of you discovering that you giving as much detail as you can.

 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
-See the separate section in this leaflet.
+See the separate section further down.

 BEFORE YOU MAKE A COMPLAINT:

-It is important to think about what you want to happen as a result of your complaint, and to make this clear at the beginning.
+It is important to let us know what your concerns are and what you want to happen as a result of your complaint.
 You may want: